 An applicant must meet Graduate School requirements plus these departmental requirements to be considered for admission to the program:

-- Completion of the following foundation courses with a cumulative GPA of 3.0 (on a 4.0 scale) is recommended:
+- Completion of the following 10 foundation courses.
+A prerequisite GPA of 3.0 (on a 4.0 scale) is recommended:

 - Human anatomy with lab